Bolognese is an easy-to-make meat sauce that is perfect for any type of pasta!

-I prefer to keep it simple with just those.
+- Vegetables: Onions, carrots, and celery are known as mirepoix, and they add flavor to bolognese.
 If you’d like other veggies, chop them finely and add them in.

-Wine: A dry red is great (but any red will do).
-I usually use a cabernet or merlot.
-Wine adds a lot of depth to this sauce (and the alcohol evaporates).
+- Wine: Any dry red wine is great, but honestly any red will do.
+I usually use cabernet or merlot.
+Wine adds a lot of depth to this sauce so I highly recommend adding it.

 How To Make Bolognese Sauce